Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: System Model

-In this work, we consider UEs that move within the service area and links that can be suddenly blocked by unexpected obstacles.
-We adopt the well-known Random Waypoint model \cite{bai2004survey} for UE mobility, while obstacle blockages are modeled as follows.

-Since mmWave signals can be strongly affected by obstacles, which generate link interruptions, and UEs mobility requires to consider dynamically established links, we have developed a dynamic and realistic blockage model.
-IAB-nodes are expected to be installed at relatively high places (e.g., lamp posts, roof tops, etc.) to improve visibility and avoid tampering, thus we deem that backhaul links are less likely to be blocked.
+Non-line-of-sight (NLOS) conditions are mainly caused by blocking obstacles.
+IAB-nodes are expected to be installed at relatively high places (e.g., street lights, roof tops, etc.) to improve visibility and avoid tampering (e.g., the height of IAB-nodes is typically assumed to be about $6$m, which is hard to be reached even for a double-decker bus), thus we expect that mobile obstacles can rarely affect backhaul links.
+Nevertheless, there can still be some static obstacles, such as buildings, causing severe blockages to backhaul links.
+However, they can be effectively avoided in the network planning stage by considering radio coverage.
 In contrast, access links are exposed to more recurrent blockages caused by nomadic obstacles (e.g., pedestrian, transportation traffic, etc.).
-Based on the above observation, we realistically apply blockages only to access links\footnote{Note that this is not a limitation of our scenario, but rather an effort to make it more realistic.
-Indeed, backhaul link blockages can be straightforwardly included in the approach if a specific use case needs it.}.
+Based on these observations, we realistically apply random and mobile obstacle blockages only to access links.